oblakeerickson/discourse_cli/README.md

     $ discourse

     Commands:
-    discourse categories      # returns a list of categories discourse help [COMMAND]  # Describe available commands or one specific command
+    discourse categories            # returns a list of categories discourse help [COMMAND]        # Describe available commands or one specific command discourse topics CATEGORY_SLUG  # returns a list of all the topics in the specified category

 To see a list of categories:

     $ discourse categories

-    The following 5 categories were found:
+    The following 6 categories were found:

-    Staff
+    4 Staff staff
-    Uncategorized
+    1 Uncategorized uncategorized
-    Lounge
+    2 Lounge lounge
-    Site Feedback
+    3 Site Feedback site-feedback
-    Parent Category2
+    5 Parent Category2 parent-category
+    7 test_category test-category

+To see a list of topics in a category:

+    $ discourse topics test-category | head

+    The following 203 topics were found in the test-category category:

+    220 Ruvxqzlajycmikwbfspndgheto
+    219 Vgsdeloyuzbmpixqrtwjhfckna
+    218 Fujohcvsnqptbaerwdzxgmlyki
+    217 Yreaikwflptouscvjbxdqmghzn
+    216 Jmytihfaervoklpsudngczbxwq
+    215 Ylnkbcmujrqvdosfitpxzeaghw
+    214 Rzageqphtbcnsfmxudlwiokjvy
+    213 Afngbetiqovyxjpwklsczhdrmu

 More commands coming soon!